adamenagy/RevitPointCloudIndexer/README.md

 RevitPointCloudIndexer
 ======================

-Point Cloud indexer for Revit 2012
+Point Cloud indexer for Revit 2012.

+Now obsolete (October 2014)!

+Please refer to the updated [Point Cloud Indexing Overview](http://thebuildingcoder.typepad.com/blog/2014/10/point-cloud-indexing-update.html).

 This sample shows how you can index your own point cloud file format, i.e. turn it into a *.pcg file that Autodesk products can open.